wachiuphd/DON-Prob/README.md

 ## Combining datasets probabilistically

 script:
-  HDMI calculations.R
+- HDMI calculations.R
-  BE calculation.R
+- BE calculation.R

 output:
-  HDMI.samples.csv
+- HDMI.samples.csv
-  HDMI.quantiles.csv
+- HDMI.quantiles.csv
-  Urine BE.samples.
+- Urine BE.samples.
-  BE.urine.quantiles.csv
+- BE.urine.quantiles.csv
-  Blood BE.samples.csv
+- Blood BE.samples.csv
-  BE.blood.quantiles.csv
+- BE.blood.quantiles.csv

 ## Risk characterization
-Incidence of effects of the median population and fraction of change based on different sensitive individuals are derived based on HDMI and BEMI functions.
+Incidence of effects of the median population and fraction of change of decreased body weight based on different sensitive individuals are derived based on HDMI and BEMI functions.
 The incidence of effects of the median population prediction are compared with human biomonitoring data from Martins et al. (2019) and Wang et al. (2019).

 input files:
 - iverson-f-et-al-1995-female-bmds.csv